The Bankrate promise

-The network has two submission deadlines.
+The network has two submission windows.
 Payments submitted by 10:30 a.m.
 ET are settled at 1 p.m.
 ET, and payments submitted by 2:45 p.m.
 ET are settled by the close of business at 5 p.m.
 ET.

 “If you use one of the money movement platforms such as Venmo, Zelle or PayPal, a lot of that is ACH, too,” Fortney says.
 “Some of those platforms have more than one way that they move money, but ACH is the primary method.”

 Benefits of ACH transactions

 - It’s used by most financial institutions.
 The ACH network has been around for more than 40 years, so every financial institution that works with traditional checking and savings accounts is part of it.

 - ACH transactions are cheap.
 If you need to send someone money, doing so through the ACH network is often inexpensive or free.
 While wire transfer fees often run around $30, ACH transactions are a fraction of that cost.

 Cons of ACH transactions

 “There are downsides to every payment type, and ACH is no different,” Hall says.
 Cons of ACH transactions may include:

-- Automated payments can pose problems.
+- Automated payments can trigger overdrafts.
 While not having to remember to pay your utility bill may make your life easier, it’s possible to forget about a scheduled payment and not have enough money to cover it.
 “Recurring payments happen automatically,” Hall says, “and the end consumer may not be prompted to review their invoice for potential errors or may not review their bank account to ensure sufficient funds are available, causing an overdraft fee.”